Have you ever wondered if your family name is one of the most uncommon surnames in the country? Our surnames origins tool can help you find out.

 However, history does tend to repeat itself and recent trends have seen near-extinct British surnames enjoy a resurgence.
 As families whose ancestors left Britain hundreds of years ago return, so too does the family name.
 The anglicisation of European names has also helped revitalise rare surnames in Britain.

 Do you think you have a rare surname?
 Is your family more or less common than the Clutterbucks, Farahs and Twelvetrees?
-See how your surname fares in the rarity stakes by discovering its origins and unlocking your family’s fascinating story in our records.
+See how your last name fares in the rarity stakes by discovering your surname origins and unlocking your family’s fascinating story in our records.

 Then, why not get the bigger picture and make sense of your first name too?
 Our fun What’s in a Name? tool tells you when your name was most popular, where it’s most common and even who you’re most likely to marry.